When it comes time to start shopping for a mortgage, it’s often a 30-year loan that comes to mind.

 A 15-year mortgage is the favorite of financial guru Dave Ramsey.
 “I recommend 15-year mortgages, and never more than that, because the normalization of the 30-year mortgage has helped created a constant state of financial bondage for the middle class.
 It’s caused average, everyday people to lose hope of ever paying off their homes and being totally debt-free,” Ramsey said.

 The major upside to a 15-year mortgage is it pays off your loan more quickly, so you pay less interest over the duration of the loan.
 And because a 15-year mortgage is less risky for lenders, you’ll also get a better interest rate.
-In fact, the average rate on Oct.
-11, 2021, was 2.23% for a 15-year loan compared to 2.99% for a 30-year one, according to the St. Louis Fed.
-When you account for both the lower rate and the shorter term, that’s over $67,000 in interest saved over the life of a $200,000 loan.
+In fact, the average rate on Feb.
+23, was 5.76% for a 15-year loan compared to 6.50% for a 30-year one, according to the St. Louis Fed.
+When you account for both the lower rate and the shorter term, that’s nearly $156,000 in interest saved on a $200,000 loan.

 Because you pay down your loan faster with a 15-year mortgage, you also build equity faster.
 That makes it easier to take out a home-equity loan or line of credit to cover a major expense, do renovations or even purchase an investment property.

-The downside to a shorter, 15-year mortgage is that the monthly payments are higher — about 55% higher compared to a 30-year loan in the same amount.
+The downside to a shorter, 15-year mortgage is that the monthly payments are higher — about 42% higher compared to a 30-year loan in the same amount, using the same interest rate for an apples-to-apples comparison.
 As a result, you might have to settle for less house than you could afford with a 30-year loan and keep other expenses in check to avoid overextending your budget.

 30-Year Mortgage Loans